purdy/aws-transcribe-transcript/README.md

 ## Regular Directions

 1. Download your Transcription from the Job Details page.
 The filename format is currently asrOutput.json.
-2. Run the `transcript.php` program on the downloaded file, i.e. `php ./transcript.php asrOutput.json`
+2. Run the `transcript.py` program on the downloaded file, i.e. `python ./transcript.py asrOutput.json`
 3. Results will be written in your current working directory as `[FILENAME]-transcript.txt`

-## Channel Directions

-An optional script has been provided to generate a transcript based on channels.
-You run the `transcript_ch.php` program and it will generate the results in a `[FILENAME]-transcript_ch.txt` file.
-Huge thanks to [Joel Varghese](https://github.com/joelprince25) for the contribution!

-## Protip

-So I use a Mac and I download the asrOutput.json file and it lands in my `~/Downloads` folder.
-So I use this command from my `aws-transcribe-transcript` folder:

-> `mv ~/Downloads/asrOutput.json j.json && php ./transcript.php j.json && cat j.json-transcript.txt | pbcopy`

-This will put the transcript in my clipboard so I can paste it into an email response to the person who requested a transcript.